 - Christ-centred: rooted in the teachings of Jesus Christ, we seek to serve those who society sees as the least, the last and the lost.

 - Committed to excellence: we strive for professional excellence with integrity in all our working practices.

-- Empowering others: we want to see the people we work with, including clients, volunteers, staff and supporters, equipped and released to discover meaning and purpose in their lives.
+- Empowering others: we want to see the people we work with, including clients, volunteers, staff and supporters, equipped to discover meaning and purpose in their lives.

 - Restless for justice: we shine a light on injustice, especially where people seeking sanctuary are treated unfairly and we will fight to see change happen.

 - Servant-hearted: we adopt an attitude of service within the organisation and beyond, putting the needs of others before our own.